rotrindade/RoTrindade/README.md

 ###

-<p align="left">I'm Rodrigo Trindade, a passionate Data Analyst with knowledges in Artificial Intelligence & CyberSecurity from Brazil</p>
+<p align="left">I'm Rodrigo Trindade, a passionate iOS Developer with knowledges in Artificial Intelligence & CyberSecurity from Brazil</p>

 ###